Here are the types of Accessible Performances we provide at The House.

-Open Captioned Performances are a service for people who have any level of hearing loss (but don’t necessarily use sign language); open captioning features a text display of the words and sounds heard during a play.
+Open Captioned Performances are a service for people who have any level of hearing loss (but don’t necessarily use sign language); open captioning features a screen with the text display of the words and sounds heard during a play.

 Touch Tours are tactile explorations of scenic, costume, and property design, led by the audience services staff.
 Touch Tours typically take place prior to the Audio Described performance.

-Audio Described Performances are for patrons who are blind or have low vision; patrons can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance.
+Audio Described Performances are for patrons who are blind or have low vision; patrons can listen to trained audio describers give live, verbal descriptions of actions, costumes, scenery, and other visual elements of a performance over headphones.

 The House offers pre-scheduled services on the dates listed below.
 If you require assistance outside of what is listed here, please reach us at email@example.com or call the box office at 773-769-3832.